joshtynjala/joshtynjala/README.md

 Josh Tynjala is a frontend software developer, open source contributor, and karaoke enthusiast.

 Since 2012, Josh has developed [Feathers UI](https://feathersui.com/), a [Kickstarter-funded](https://www.kickstarter.com/projects/feathersui/feathers-ui-cross-platform-components-for-haxe-and-openfl) cross-platform UI component framework for creative projects — written in [Haxe](https://haxe.org/).
-You can contribute to [Josh's work on Github Sponsors](https://github.com/sponsors/joshtynjala).
+You can contribute a monthly donation to [Josh's work on Github Sponsors](https://github.com/sponsors/joshtynjala).

-Recently, Josh was invited to join the leadership team of [OpenFL](https://openfl.org/), in recognition of his contributions to the project.
+In 2022, Josh was invited to join the leadership team of [OpenFL](https://openfl.org/), in recognition of his contributions to the project.
+OpenFL is an implementation of the APIs in Adobe Flash Player and Adobe AIR, using the Haxe programming language.
+OpenFL projects can target the web with JavaScript and WebGL/Canvas; native C++ on iOS and Android mobile devices; and native C++ on Windows, macOS, and Linux desktop computers (or with VMs such as Adobe AIR, Electron, and HashLink).

 Josh also maintains the [ActionScript & MXML](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-nextgenas) and [SWF Debugger](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-swf-debug) extensions for Visual Studio Code.